 The caller asked Suzie to take Tristan to the emergency department immediately, as without treatment there was a possibility he would experience complications.

 While the news was still sinking in Suzie packed overnight bags for her and Tristan.
-Scared and confused she bundled her son in the car.
+Scared and confused, she bundled her son into the car.

 Emergency treatment, a hospital stay and Tristan’s home again

 “When we arrived at the emergency department, Tristan was seen immediately and then admitted.
 We were moved to the paediatric ward the next day.
 The nurses were checking Tristan’s blood glucose levels every hour.”

 Unfortunately Tristan was afraid of needles, so what might be a simple blood check in an adult, was quite an ordeal.